melezhik/Tomtit/README.md

 # Portable profiles

-Tomtit exposes API to create portable profiles as regular Perl6 modules.
+Tomtit exposes API to create portable profiles as regular Raku modules.

-You should create Perl6 module in `Tomtit::Profile` namespace with the _our_ function `profile-data`, returning `Hash` with scenarios data.
+You should create Raku module in `Tomtit::Profile` namespace with the _our_ function `profile-data`, returning `Hash` with scenarios data.

 For example: